rzsamrio/Basic/moovef/README.md

 They operate a drive-to-own system whereby drivers make daily remittances to own their given vehicles.

 This program takes stats input from the user and creates an invoice for the user, telling him how much he is to remit and other details (Moove sends emails of invoices but not regularly) this program is designed to improve driver experience.

+## New
+As at November 2022, Moove implemented a third system of calculating kpis, as such.
+This branch will be focused on that.